ramunvaitkev/SshRemoteRepo/README.md

 # SshRemoteRepo

-This line is added at the remote repository
+This line is added at the remote repository.
 This is README file